 These are the saints found throughout Revelation that are persecuted for their faith in Christ Jesus.
 These are those who have watched and have been ready.
 These are those that have kept the commandments of God.
 These are those that God has chosen.
 They will still go through the Great Tribulation but unlike the non-believing masses they will be under the protection of God and the Blood of Christ.
 This is the Israel of God.

-1. But thou, Israel, art my servant, Jacob whom I have chosen, the seed of Abraham my friend.
+- But you, Israel, my servant, Jacob, whom I have chosen, the offspring of Abraham, my friend;

-2. Thou whom I have taken from the ends of the earth, and called thee from the chief men thereof, and said unto thee, Thou art my servant; I have chosen thee, and not cast thee away.
+- you whom I took from the ends of the earth, and called from its farthest corners, saying to you, "You are my servant, I have chosen you and not cast you off";

-3. Fear thou not; for I am with thee: be not dismayed; for I am thy God: I will strengthen thee; yea, I will help thee; yea, I will uphold thee with the right hand of my righteousness.
+- fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand.

-1. The eyes of your understanding being enlightened; that ye may know what is the hope of his calling, and what the riches of the glory of his inheritance in the saints,
+- having the eyes of your hearts enlightened, that you may know what is the hope to which he has called you, what are the riches of his glorious inheritance in the saints,

-2. And what is the exceeding greatness of his power to us-ward who believe, according to the working of his mighty power,
+- and what is the immeasurable greatness of his power toward us who believe, according to the working of his great might

-3. Which he wrought in Christ, when he raised him from the dead, and set him at his own right hand in the heavenly places,
+- that he worked in Christ when he raised him from the dead and seated him at his right hand in the heavenly places,

-4. Far above all principality, and power, and might, and dominion, and every name that is named, not only in this world, but also in that which is to come:
+- far above all rule and authority and power and dominion, and above every name that is named, not only in this age but also in the one to come.

-5. And hath put all things under his feet, and gave him to be the head over all things to the church,
+- And he put all things under his feet and gave him as head over all things to the church,

-6. Which is his body, the fulness of him that filleth all in all.
+- which is his body, the fullness of him who fills all in all.

 Verses referenced in this study: